Forthcoming events – please join us, everyone very welcome!

 Lowerhouse development plans

 The Civic Society was involved with the opposition to the proposed housing developments behind Lowerhouse mill.
-Unfortunately we were not successful and construction on the first site is now complete.
+Unfortunately we were not successful and construction is now complete.
 Please see the page devoted to this.

 Waterhouse mill site redevelopment

 The Civic Society was commissioned by Bollington Town Council to conduct a public consultation to determine what the community would like to happen to this very large redundant industrial site.
 Construction began in 2014 and was complete by mid 2018.
 See the page devoted to this.

 The land surrounded by Cumberland Drive, Lord Street, Chancery Lane and High Street.

 We strongly contested the original planning applications and the appeals made by H Cumberbirch & Son Ltd against the rejection of their plans to build on the Red Lion Inn car park at the top of High Street.
 Happily we won our case and their first appeal was rejected.
 They subsequently submitted a further application for four three story houses on Cumberland Drive.
 We contested this at planning committee and won our case again.
 Unfortunately we lost at the subsequent appeal.
 See the page on this.